New Order Amish Fellowship

 The New Order Amish Fellowship or New New Order Amish, most commonly called New Order Christian Fellowship, is the most progressive affiliation among the New Order Amish.
 Because some scholars see the New Order Amish just as a subgroup of the Old Order Amish, the New Order Christian Fellowship is thus the most progressive affiliation among the Old Order Amish.
 In spirituality, they are close to Beachy Amish.
 Their use of horse and buggy transportation and their preservation of the German language distinguishes them from the Beachys, except for the Old Beachy Amish who have also retained the German language but drive cars.

 History

 In the late 1970s, there was a dispute among the New Order Amish if undesirable behavior should be treated by sanctions or by preaching.
-The context of this controversy was the fact that about half of the young people did not join the New Order Amish church.
+The context of this controversy was that about half of the young people did not join the New Order Amish church.
 Therefore, some leaders had the impression that they had "gone too far" and that they had to "back up" a little, which was seen by the more liberal faction as a return to the "Old Order mentality".
 The more liberal faction, led by Aden Yoder, thus split from the New Order Amish in 1986 in Holmes County, Ohio, and formed the New Order Amish Fellowship.